+Because overhead power lines are not covered by insulation, there are many safety considerations when working and playing nearby.
 Both LV and HV cables have insulation layers to protect the cables from external elements.
 LV cables use materials like PVC while HV cables normally use cross-linked polyethylene (XLPE).

 Armoring is the protective covering for a cable and is present in both LV and HV cables.
 However, some LV cables can be unarmored.

 Number of Cores

 LV cables comprise of 1 or 2 cores but can extend to 61 cores while HV cables comprise of aluminum or stranded copper cores.
 They are usually 1 or 3 cores.